Partner & Joint Head of Oxford Trusts, Estates and Tax Team

-Louise is a highly regarded private client lawyer who advises on a variety of private wealth matters.
-She is recognised in particular for her expertise in digital assets and trust and estate planning as well as her work with vulnerable clients and with charities.
-Louise qualified in 2005 and joined our family wealth department from Penningtons Manches in June 2019.
+Louise is a Partner and joint head of the Oxford Trusts, Estates and Tax Team.
+She is a highly regarded private client lawyer who advises on a variety of matters.
+Louise qualified in 2005 and joined our firm from Penningtons Manches Cooper in June 2019.

 - Setting up lifetime and complementary trusts in a Will for a client to make provision for a second spouse and children from his first marriage.
 The inheritance tax saving as a result of this planning was approximately £70,000.